kohi-gg/kohi_kitty_bot/README.md

 # Kohi Kitty Bot 🐾

-Kohi Kitty Bot is a Discord bot designed specifically for Guild Wars 2 guilds.
+Kohi Kitty Bot is a Discord bot designed specifically for the KOHI Guild, a Guild Wars 2 guild.
 This friendly feline bot is here to help with various tasks, making your guild life easier and more enjoyable.

 ## Features

 * **WvW Team Role Assignment:**  Kohi Kitty Bot can automatically assign WvW team roles to your Discord members.
-Simply provide the bot with your GW2 API key, and it will fetch your team information and assign the corresponding role.
+Provide the bot with your GW2 API key, and it will fetch your team information and assign the corresponding role.

 ## Planned Features

 * **Guild Missions and Event Reminders:**  Help your guild stay organized with timely reminders for guild missions and events.
-* **Build and Gear Information:** Quickly access build and gear information without leaving Discord.
+* **Build and Gear Information:** Access build and gear information without leaving Discord.
 * **Helpful GW2 Resources:**  Get quick links to essential GW2 resources, such as the official wiki, build websites, and more.
-* **Feline Fun:** Enjoy a friendly feline presence in your Discord server, complete with occasional cat puns and playful interactions.
+* **Feline Fun:** Enjoy a friendly feline presence in your Discord server, with occasional cat puns and playful interactions.

 ## Getting Started